Cryptogainsofficial/ETHEREUM-SEPOLIA-AND-BEACON-RPC-/README.md

  ```

-__As you see in the logs, Prysm is synced, but  Geth will take 2 days to be sync depending on your vps or system specs__
+__U WILL see in the logs, Prysm is synced, but  Geth will take 2 days to be sync depending on your vps or system specs__

 __Step 6.
 Checking If Nodes Are Synced__